Nour899/SHARE-Topic/README.md

 The Gibbs sampler code is provided in a jupyter notebook.

 An example on of the analysis carried from the SHARE-Topic output is done on B-lymphoma 10x Multiome dataset.

+To run SHARE_topic in development version, use pip install -e . to load SHARE_topic as a module